wpearman1996/MARES_database_pipeline/README.md

 You may need to modify Step3_merge_bold_ncbi.sh on line 6 to specify the taxon name for your reference database.

 ## Step 4: Normalise taxonomy IDs
-Note: You will need to modify the step4b_taxid_generation.sh file to update the location of the nodes and names dmp files.
 To normalise the taxonomic IDs we first need to export a list of sequence names from the merged database.

 Many pipelines and software use lowest common ancestor approaches for taxonomic classification, and rely on the NCBI taxonomy to do this.
 However, many species don't have taxids in NCBI or have been uploaded with synonyms as names, making the retrieval of reliable taxonomic classifications difficult.